refIekt/refIekt.github.io/lit.md

 lit @flag ruby script.rb --verbose
 ```

-Lit flags start with an `@` instead of a `--` so that they aren't confused with flags for the command Lit is firing off.
+Lit flags start with an `@` instead of a `--` so that they aren't confused with flags for the original command Lit is firing off.

 ### Status